 There are street vendors galore in Barbados, each with their style of cheap eats for you to sample.

 You’ll find many of these vendors in St. Lawrence Gap after dark selling anything from burgers, chips, macaroni pie, and roti, all at budget prices.

-If you’re just after a snack, then we recommend finding side-of-the-road vendors selling corn on the cob or fresh coconuts – drink the water first, then eat the soft coconut jelly afterward!
+If you’re just after a snack, we recommend finding side-of-the-road vendors selling corn on the cob or fresh coconuts – drink the water first, then eat the soft coconut jelly afterward!

 5. Rum Shops

 There are too many local rum shops/shacks to name here, but you’ll find most of them selling cheaply-priced food and drinks in a fun local environment all over the island.

 6. Local Supermarkets/Markets